Oxygen-vacancy-induced Raman softening in the catalyst Fe$_2$(MoO$_4$)$_3$: Results

 \subsection{Phonon and Raman properties}

 In the previous section, we discussed the structural similarity between the two relaxed polymorphs.
 Consistently, our phonon calculations show that their vibrational properties are nearly identical, which can be seen in Fig. \ref{fig:str_phon_Ram_ortho} (b) and Fig. \ref{fig:str_phon_Ram_mono} (b)), where the phonon dispersions along the high-symmetry points of the first Brillouin zone and the corresponding atom-resolved phonon density of states are presented for orthorhombic and monoclinic \fmo, respectively.
-It should be noted that the appearance of imaginary frequencies is likely associated with the imposed spin polarization in the calculations, which is necessary to obtain an insulating ground state. \cite{floris_vibrational_2011,miwa_prediction_2018} For Fe$^{3+}$ (3$d^5$) \cite{battle_study_1982}, non-spin-polarized DFT yields one hole in the $t_{2g}$ manifold crossing the Fermi level, i.e., a metallic state.
-We confirmed that non-spin-polarized phonon calculations show no imaginary frequencies; however, the resulting metallic electronic structure contradicts the experimentally observed semiconducting behavior. \cite{forzatti_electrical_1984,parveen_synthesis_2020}.
-Importantly, no imaginary modes appear at the $\Gamma$ point in either case, ensuring that the Raman-active phonons remain well defined, since Raman experiments can only measure excitations in the $\vec{q} \rightarrow 0$ limit. \cite{kitajima_defects_1997}
+It should be noted that the presence of the artificial frequencies disappears when a 2$\times$2$\times$2 supercell is utilized, which is confirmed for the orthorhombic structure.
+Importantly, no imaginary modes appear at the $\Gamma$ point in either case, independent of the unit cell size, ensuring that the Raman-active phonons remain well defined, since Raman experiments can only measure excitations in the $\vec{q} \rightarrow 0$ limit. \cite{kitajima_defects_1997}